How to use detergent in your Samsung washing machine

 How much detergent should I use?

 The answer is enough to get the job done and not a drop more.
 Finding the best amount is going to require a bit of trial and error.
 Always measure out exactly how much you're putting in; never "eyeball it."
 Most detergents come with a cup, or the cap of the bottle can be used to measure.
-(You can even toss some of the caps in with your clothes to wash away any residue.)
+(Sometimes you can even toss the cap in with your clothes to wash away any residue.)

 Detergent manufacturers give you a recommended amount to use for the size of the load you're washing, and that's a great starting point.
 But then you'll want to try using less and less until you reach the minimum amount necessary for your clothes to come out clean.
 Not only will this save money, it prevents all that extra detergent from building up in your washer and causing issues.